Overview

-Financial Wellness coordinators will be embedded in the workplace to meet individually with employees and connect them with available community resources, such as:
+Financial Wellness coordinators are embedded in the workplace to meet individually with employees and connect them with available community resources, such as:

 - Personal finance management